Skip to content

 #How Do You Extract Subtitles from MKV Using MKVToolNix?

 MKVToolNix is the most reliable free option for extracting subtitles.
-It’s maintained by the Matroska project team and handles every MKV subtitle track type.
-We ran it on a 4-hour concert film with 4 embedded subtitle languages, and it extracted all tracks in 48 seconds.
+It’s maintained by the Matroska project team and handles every MKV subtitle track type, including files with multiple embedded subtitle languages.

 Download MKVToolNix from the official project page.
 It’s available for Windows, macOS, and Linux.
 Don’t use third-party mirrors since they sometimes bundle adware.